 Ingredients like vitamin A and E can help hydrate and heal your skin.
 Vitamin E is an antioxidant and helps fight skin damage from sun exposure.
 Vitamin A prevents breakouts and speeds up the healing process of the skin.
 Other noteworthy ingredients to look for are tea tree oil that fights dryness, and aloe vera that prevents skin irritation.

 If a primer has dimethicone, a silicone-based polymer, it can help control excess oil leading to acne problems.
-It is used in skincare and makeup products to render soft, smooth, and velvety skin.
+It is used in skin care and makeup products to render soft, smooth, and velvety skin.
+However, we recommend you patch test the product with such an ingredient before use.

-We recommend you keep an eye for these ingredients while choosing the primer for your skin.
+We recommend you keep an eye for these ingredients while choosing any high-end primer or drugstore primer for your skin.
+It is best to gain some insights from a board-certified dermatologist before making a buying decision.
 Now, here’s how you should apply primer for the best results.
+You can also seek help from a professional makeup artist for appropriate application techniques.

 How To Use A Primer For Acne-Prone Skin